ethz-asl/lidar_align/README.md

 # lidar_align

 ## A simple method for finding the extrinsic calibration between a 3D lidar and a 6-dof pose sensor

+**Note: Accurate results require highly non-planar motions, this makes the technique poorly suited for calibrating sensors mounted to cars.**

 The method makes use of the property that pointclouds from lidars appear more 'crisp' when the calibration is correct.
 It does this as follows:
 1) A transformation between the lidar and pose sensor is set.
 2) The poses are used in combination with the above transformation to fuse all the lidar points into a single pointcloud.